dongzhuoyao/note/_posts/2020-03-22-inversible_network.markdown

 > experiment with two settings of the distribution: a categorical distribution across each channel (van den Oord et al., 2016a) and a mixture of discretized logistics over three channels (Salimans et al.). **[the categorical distribution is a special case of the multinomial distribution, in that it gives the probabilities of potential outcomes of a single drawing rather than multiple drawings.]**

+As suggested by NICE, the prior distribution is factorial. we can simply multiply the prior distribution of every dimension(or pixel), then take logarithm, which is equavalent of sum up of log of each dimension's prior distribution.

-In summary: the typical choice is gaussian, logistic distribution,
+In summary: the typical choice is gaussian, logistic distribution

 **Pixel processing summary**